Jeffrey Hudson: Duel and disaster

-Royalist courtiers collected around the Queen, but Hudson apparently had no interest in resuming his role of pet or clown and let it be known he would suffer no more jokes or insults.
+Royalist courtiers collected around the Queen, but Hudson had no interest in resuming his role of pet or clown and let it be known he would suffer no more jokes or insults.
 There is no record of the precise offence offered, but in October 1644, Hudson challenged the brother of William Crofts to a duel.
-Crofts arrived at the duel brandishing a large water squirt gun, but his flippancy would lead to his death, as Hudson fatally shot him in the forehead.
+Crofts arrived at the duel brandishing a large water squirt, but his flippancy would lead to his death, as Hudson fatally shot him in the forehead.
 Crofts's death was a disaster for Hudson.
-Duelling had been outlawed in France and this could be considered a transgression against hospitality, in addition to the fact that William Crofts was a powerful figure as the Queen's Master of Horse and head of her lifeguard.
+Duelling had been outlawed in France, and this could be considered a transgression against hospitality, in addition to William Crofts being a powerful figure as the Queen's Master of Horse and head of her lifeguard.
 Hudson was initially sentenced to death, but Henrietta Maria interceded for his life, and he was sent back to England.